Everything You Need to Know About Service Dog Supplies

 ID Cards

 An ID card is not necessary for a service dog.
-However, a Service Dog ID Card can provide the following benefits:
+However, a Service Dog ID can provide the following benefits:

 • Permits access to areas denied to other dogs.